Understanding Distressed Debt Investing

 Can distressed debt situations be avoided?

 Many distressed situations arise from poor financial management, excessive leverage, or inadequate planning.
 Strong financial controls, realistic growth strategies, and proactive creditor communication can help avoid distressed situations.
 Early intervention when problems emerge is critical.
+Review our business survival guide for practical steps to protect your company.

 Navigate Distressed Situations Successfully